helpingstar/cs285-script/script/CS_285_Lecture_5_Part_6.md

 100. The classical one, natural gradient or natural policy gradient, The classical one, natural gradient or natural policy gradient, selects alpha.
 101. A more modern variant called trust region policy optimization selects epsilon and then derives alpha.
 102. selects epsilon and then derives alpha.
-103. So the way that you derive alpha is by solving for the optimal alpha at the same time while solving for f inverse grad theta j theta.
+103. So the way that you derive alpha is by solving for the optimal alpha at the same time while solving for f inverse grad theta J(θ).
 104. We won't go into how to do this, but the high level idea is that by using conjugate gradient you can actually get both alpha and the natural gradient simultaneously.
 105. So for more details on that, you can check out the paper called trust region policy optimization.
 106. The takeaway from all of this is that the policy gradient can be numerically very difficult to use because different parameters are used.